Sea Turtle Nesting Season in Indian River County: A Visitor’s Guide

 A Sanctuary of Global Importance

-Our coastline isn't just a vacation spot; it's a nursery for three main species: the massive Leatherbacks, the classic Loggerheads, and the resilient Green Turtles.
+Our coastline isn't just a vacation spot; it's a nursery for three main species of Sea Turtles: the massive Leatherbacks, the classic Loggerheads, and the resilient Green Turtles.

-• The record breakers: In recent seasons, Indian River County has seen staggering numbers, often exceeding 11,000 total nests.
-Our Green Turtle population in particular is booming, with recent counts hitting over 4,500 nests.
+- The record breakers: In recent seasons, Indian River County has seen a staggering increase in sea turtle nests along our beaches.
+In the most recent season we exceeded 11,000 total nests.
+While our Green Turtle population made up over 4,500 of those nests.
 If you want to see the breakdown, view the graphic at the bottom of the blog!

 How to Be a Turtle Hero

-The success of sea turtle nesting season depends on the stewardship of our visitors and local residents.
+The success of sea turtle nesting season depends on our visitors and local residents.
 Sea turtles are incredibly sensitive to light and obstacles.
 You can help ensure their survival by keeping our beaches " Clean, Dark, and Flat".

 2025 Nesting Recap

-Sea turtle nesting season is a reminder of the wild beauty that makes Indian River County so special.
+Sea turtle nesting season is an example of the wild beauty that makes Indian River County so special.
 By visiting responsibly and supporting our local conservation groups, you're helping ensure these ancient mariners return for generations to come.
-Make sure to use #visitindianriver to share your favorite turtle time moments this year!